DEF7/TGA2STL/README.md

 - Depthmap dimensions must be a power of two.
 It *will* work with non-power-of-two dimensions, but you'll get a gross pixellated stair-stepping resultant mesh, which is a product of the nearest sampling of the depthmap data.
 With the addition of a linear interpolation, at the very least, this restriction would be resolved.

 - Rectangular depthmaps (i.e. non-square) *do* work but the mesh division doesn't adapt to the image's aspect ratio to keep subdivisions square.
-The starting base triangle mesh is initialized to the input image dimensions, but divisions still occur at halfway points vertically and horizontally, and are not distributed based on the width/height ratio of the image.
-Not sure if this is something I'm interested in ever resolving.
-A temporary fix would be to take your rectangular depthmaps and add margins on the longer sides to make it square.
+The starting base triangle mesh is initialized to the input image aspect ratio, but divisions still occur at halfway points vertically and horizontally, and are not distributed in a absolute homogenous coordinate space.
+I'm not sure if this is something I'm interested in ever resolving.
+A temporary fix would be to take your rectangular depthmaps and add margins on the longer sides to make it the image square.

 # Possible Feature Additions and Enhancements